 - Following the junior year, a paid summer research experience on the campus of a Big Ten Academic Alliance institution or the University of Chicago, in which GSEF fellows work directly with graduate professors and/or graduate students in their field to give them firsthand experience with the benefits of graduate training.

 Eligibility and Requirements

-- The GSEF program is designed for students interested in pursuing study and research in the humanities, humanistic social sciences, and arts.
-Students at ACM colleges who are interested in applying for the fellowship should consult the GSEF Application Guide and their campus contact.
-All qualified sophomores from underrepresented groups are encouraged to apply for the GSEF, including:
+- The GSEF program was designed for students interested in pursuing study and research in the humanities, humanistic social sciences, and arts.
+All qualified sophomores from underrepresented groups were encouraged to apply for the GSEF, including:

 - African Americans, Hispanics, Native Americans, Alaska Natives, Native Hawaiians, other Pacific Islanders;